davidsheffield/McMScripts/README.md

 * Match efficiency error
 * PWG
 * Campaign
+* PrepId

 It will also recognize some alternative names.
 If there is a field title that the script does not recognize, it will complain.

 To add multiple generators per requests, separate them with a space.

 The campaign and PWG can also be given for all requests with the flags `-c` and `-p`, respectively.
 If the PWG is neither given in the command line nor the CSV file, it will take its default value.

+The field PrepId is only used in modifying requests, where it is required.

 ## Dry run